YS-L/flamelens/README.md

 cargo install flamelens
 ```

-If you want the live FlameGraph functionality, install with the `--all-features` option:
+If you want the live flamegraph functionality, install with the `--all-features` option:
 ```
 cargo install flamelens --all-features
 ```